steward-fu/nasm/README.md

-# NASM Assembler
+# NASM Assembly

 ## Introduction
-How to link GCC library with NASM assembly without GCC compiler ?
+How to link GCC library with NASM assembler without GCC compiler ?
 Basically, it only needs both libc.a and libgcc.a wth ld(binutils) linker.
 In the below example code, it shows how to convert string to long(atol) and then print result(printf).